laneboysrc/hk310-expansion/expansion-protocol.rst

 via some form of UI.
 It would be very useful to avoid dangerous situations like pumps keeping running, unable to turn off horn sounds, etc.

+To get faster response for certain bits only, one would use the same bit in all payload bytes.
+This should get response down to ~50ms.